 Published on 30 April 2012

-Where We Dream, West Bromwich Operatic Society and the Fine Art of Musical Theatre is now available to download here.
+Where We Dream, West Bromwich Operatic Society and the Fine Art of Musical Theatre is available to as a free download.
 This page is a record of the original idea, which has evolved since the start in March 2011.

 Where We Dream: the original outline